2025 MATSDA/BFSU

 Speech:Humanising the Coursebook

 Brian Tomlinson has worked as a teacher, teacher trainer, curriculum developer, film extra, football coach and university academic in Indonesia, Italy, Japan, Nigeria, Oman, Singapore, UK, Vanuatu and Zambia, as well as giving invited presentations in over seventy countries.
 He is Founder and President of MATSDA (the international Materials Development Association), an Honorary Visiting Professor at the University of Liverpool and a TESOL Professor at Anaheim University.
 He has over one hundred publications on materials development, language awareness, teacher development and second language acquisition, and he has recently published Materials Development for Language Teaching (3rd edn) (Bloomsbury, 2023).
 He has also recently co-authored with Hitomi Masuhara The Complete Guide to the Theory and Practice of Materials Development for Language Learning (Wiley, 2018) and SLA Applied: Connecting Theory and Practice (Cambridge University Press, 2021).
-At the moment he is working on Materials Development for L2 Communicative Ability with Hitomi Masuhara and Applied Linguistics and Materials Development (2nd edn) with Freda Mishan.
+At the moment, he is working on Materials Development for L2 Communicative Ability with Hitomi Masuhara and Applied Linguistics and Materials Development (2nd edn) with Freda Mishan.
 Both these books will be published by Bloomsbury in 2026.

 Rod Ellis